NeuroTechX/ntx_slack_archive/_montreal.md

 >
 (ray_cassani: long story short, we want to use the NeuralDrift as an example of a project for the student club competition, Ill talk to you about the idea Thursday)

+9/19/2017 7:22 PM

+ **ray_cassani** :

+ >Sure, sounds great, if based only in Muse device, we could modify the code to be independent from MuLES, and why not, from MATLAB